 "In the old days, they sold off everything anybody wanted," said Jim Porter, public land management specialist in the California State Lands Commission.

-The remaining land produces about $6 million in royalties and revenue each year, with all
+The remaining land produces about $6 million in royalties and revenue each year, with all the proceeds going to the state teachers' pension fund, the report said.

 A vast majority of that revenue is generated from geothermal leases at the Geysers along the border of Sonoma and Lake counties.
 Oil, gold and other minerals also generate some revenue.